Are you looking for the best Rolex watches?

-Rolex men's watches first appeared in London in 1905, and the brand name Rolex came to be in 1908.
+Rolex men's watches first appeared in London in 1905, and the brand name came to be in 1908.

 Since then, this watch brand name has become synonymous with luxury watches.

-Ever since the Oyster—the first waterproof and dustproof wristwatch—appeared in 1926, Rolex brand has led the horology world with clever innovations, classic styling, and richly appointed timepieces.
+Ever since the Oyster—the first waterproof and dustproof wristwatch—appeared in 1926, the brand has led the horology world with clever innovations, classic styling, and richly appointed timepieces.

 With their long history of style and innovation, a Rolex watch for men is a symbol of status, style, and confidence.

 Each year they often makes subtle, incremental improvements to its iconic designs.
-However, there are only a handful of assembled components that comprise any Rolex model.
+However, there are only a handful of assembled components that comprise any model.

 Rolex makes sophisticated movements, produces five case alloys, and offers five kinds of bracelets, two types of clasps, several bezels, and dial varieties.

-From these components, Rolex creates its entire line of iconic, luxury watches.
+From these components, the company creates its entire line of iconic, luxury watches.

-Rolex has unique terminology for various aspects of its watches.
+They have unique terminology for various aspects of their watches.

 The company has developed some of its alloys and other materials for use in its watch cases.

 The watches use standardized movements for different models.

-Here is a round-up of the top Rolex watches.
+Here is a round-up of the top model.

 Men have more options in their product lineup, but some of these models are also popular with women.

 The Rolex Submariner is the standard in diving watches.

 Introduced in 1953, the Rolex Submariner was the first dive watch capable of withstanding pressures up to 100 meters (330 feet) in depth.

-The standard double expansion bracelet for the Submariner also includes the Rolex Glidelock clasp, designed for a secure and comfortable fit over thick diving suits.
+The standard double expansion bracelet for the Submariner also includes the Glidelock clasp, designed for a secure and comfortable fit over thick diving suits.

 The Rolex Explorer II watch has a storied history.

-Introduced in 1953, the original Rolex Explorer accompanied Sir Edmund Hillary and Tenzing Norgay on the first ascent of Mt.
+Introduced in 1953, the original Explorer accompanied Sir Edmund Hillary and Tenzing Norgay on the first ascent of Mt.
 Everest.

 The Explorer II came about in 1971 and featured a date display and an orange 24-hour hand with a fixed bezel and 24-hour markers.